-- Are consulted as appropriate in the development and modification of all policies and procedures; - Are provided with an up-to-date Educator Handbook containing relevant information necessary to enable them to abide by service policies and procedures; and - Agree to adhere to all service values, policies and procedures, through written terms of employment and role statements, including acknowledgement that repeated failure to comply may result in termination of employment.
+- Are consulted as appropriate in the development and modification of all relevant policies and procedures; - Are provided with an up-to-date Educator Handbook containing relevant information necessary to enable them to abide by service policies and procedures; and - Agree to adhere to all service values, policies and procedures, through written terms of employment and role statements, including acknowledgement that repeated failure to comply may result in termination of employment (see Policy 8.19).

-The Coordinator in conjunction with the Approved Provider is responsible to conduct regular informal assessments, and formal annual performance reviews, of all employees' adherence to policies and procedures and to take immediate appropriate steps to address non-compliance.
+The Nominated Supervisor in conjunction with the Approved Provider is responsible to conduct regular informal assessments, and formal annual performance reviews, of all employees' adherence to policies and procedures and to take immediate appropriate steps to address non-compliance in accordance with Policy 10.31.